d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

-# The Image Classification Dataset (Fashion-MNIST)
+# The Image Classification Dataset
 :label:`sec_fashion_mnist`

 In :numref:`sec_naive_bayes`, we trained a naive Bayes classifier,